robenkleene/audio-references/ableton-live/tasks/ableton-live-mastering-2.md

 Do this for both mids and side, toggle between them by switching between `Edit: M` and `Edit: S` on the `EQ Eight`.

-1. Set `Mode: M/S` on the `EQ Eight`
-2. Drag the first stop either from the left to the right until the track loses its warmth, or from the right to the left until the track gains its warmth.
-The first stop should use `low cut` (either `48` or `12` based on how sharply cutting off the lows sounds better)
+1. Drag the first stop from the farthest left until the track loses its warmth, or from the right to the left until the track gains its warmth.
+The first stop should use `low cut`, and either `48 dB` or `12 dB` depending on what sound better.
+(This can also alternatively be done by moving the leftmost stop all the way to the right, and then moving it left until the track *gains* its warmth.)
-1. Look for sounds that are too loud and bring them down using `Bell` stops on the EQ Eight
+2. Look for sounds that are too loud and bring them down using `Bell` stops on the EQ Eight